General travel advice

 Both airlines and ferry companies place restrictions on travel during the last trimester of pregnancy.
 As these do vary according to the supplier and your length of journey, you should inform us at the time of booking, so that we can advise you on specific policies for your holiday.

-Bronze: Very comfortable, unpretentious, excellent value and ideal for the more budget conscious client.
-Usually graded 3 or 4 star locally.
+★★★ Comfortable, unpretentious, excellent value and ideal for the more budget conscious.

-Silver: Usually a higher standard of modern hotel or an exceptionally well maintained older property.
+★★★★ Usually a higher standard of modern hotel or an exceptionally well maintained older property.
 An above average hotel with some outstanding features.
-Usually graded 4 star deluxe or 5 star locally.

-Gold: A deluxe hotel offering exemplary standards of accommodations, service and a wide range of facilities.
-Usually graded 5 star or 5 star deluxe locally.
+★★★★★ A deluxe hotel offering exemplary standards of accommodation, service and a wide range of facilities.

-Prestige Collection: For those who require the ultimate in luxury, the pleasure of attentive service and amenities of spectaculor quality.
+★★★★★ Luxury For those who require the ultimate in luxury, attentive service and spectacular amenities.